seh-GAH-toh/Pumpkin-Website/docs/en/config/rcon.md

 :::

 #### `max_connections`: Integer
 The max number of RCON connections allowed at a single time.
-Set to 0 to disable a limit.
+Set this to 0 to disable the limit.

 :::code-group
 ```toml [features.toml] {3}